North Queensferry: History

 The village takes its name from Saint Margaret of Scotland, the wife of King Malcolm III of Scotland, who is said to have established the village to ensure regular ferry crossings across the Firth of Forth for the benefit of pilgrims travelling to St Andrews.
 Margaret is said to have made her arrival in Scotland here in 1068, and to have regularly used the ferry crossing when travelling between the then capital Dunfermline, and Edinburgh Castle.
 From around this time, the crossing became known as the Queen's Ferry.

 Margaret died in 1093 and made her final journey by ferry to Dunfermline Abbey, where she remains buried.
 Her son, David I of Scotland, awarded the ferry rights to the abbey.

 A settlement was likely around the present site of the village long before Margaret's time.
 The site of the village, on the narrowest part of the Firth of Forth, with added advantage of the island of Inchgarvie in between, suggests that it was the natural point of crossing and a vital link to the north of Scotland for centuries before the Queen's Ferry was established.

 North Queensferry over the centuries remained a small community, with a population of probably no more than 600, and it never achieved the status of burgh like many of the nearby settlements.
 Yet the numbers passing through the village daily were huge.
 From noblemen to commoners, from Kings to cattle, all had to use the Queen's Ferry to cross the Forth.
-It is recorded that Mary, Queen of Scots used the ferry on the day she was transported to Loch Leven Castle where she was imprisoned in 1565.
+It is recorded that Mary, Queen of Scots, used the ferry on the day she was transported to Lochleven Castle where she was imprisoned in 1567.

 In 1651, during Oliver Cromwell's campaign against Scottish royalist forces, the decisive engagement known as the Battle of Inverkeithing took place on and around the isthmus between the North Queensferry peninsula and Inverkeithing and Rosyth.
 The battle gave Cromwell control of Fife and the Firth of Forth.
 Troops of the New Model Army under Major-General John Lambert crossed the Forth from Leith over several days.
 They landed at Cruickness, the point to the south of Inverkeithing Inner Bay, and took up position on the Ferry Hills.
 On 20 July as they moved north across the isthmus they were attacked by the royalist forces under David Leslie.
 Fighting spread as far as Pitreavie on the far side of Inverkeithing and was said to have been particularly bloody: reputedly the Pinkerton Burn ran red with blood for days and the heaps of the dead resembled stooks in a harvest field.
 Lambert was victorious and claimed his men had killed 2000 and taken 1,400 prisoners, although these may be exaggerations.
 It is believed that the destruction of the Chapel of St James by Cromwell's men took place at this time.
 In the 18th century, the chapel ground became a cemetery for members of the North Queensferry Sailors' Society.